 In last years the brick and mortar stores have changed their point of sales focusing on mobile.
 The reasons are clear as a whistle.

 Consumers are increasingly turning to their smartphones to buy things online, and an amount of e-commerce business grows like mushrooms after the rain establishing a new trend of mobile payments.

 According to statista.com research, the worldwide mobile payment revenue in 2018 was around 930 billion U.S. dollars and is expected to surpass 1 trillion U.S. dollars in 2019.

 As the number of people using mobile payments is increasing daily, the necessity to have a payment processing gateway becomes highly urgent for business.

 Mobile payments encompass different technologies that are determined by the purposes.
 Thus, you may use your phone to carry out payments for physical goods online or make in-app purchases of digital products.

-For the app developers, it means that the process of selling these two types of goods will be different.
+For app developers, however, it means that the process of selling these two types of products will be different.

 The niche of in-app purchases on iOS and Android is obtained by Apple’s AppStore and Google’s Play services.